 \section{Simulations}

 We investigate the performance of our method on simulated data in different scenarios.
 Particularly, we explore the effect that fine or coarse aggregations of time and space have on the method's performance, and in comparison with the gold standard of fitting the Hawkes model on the exact data.
 We focus on the univariate temporal case in \cref{subsec: temporal sim}, the spatio-temporal case in \cref{subsec: spatio-temporal sim}, and the multivariate spatio-temporal case in \cref{subsec: multivariate}.
-We present a subset of our simulations here, and we include additional simulations in \cref{appendix:add_sim}, which we summarize in \cref{subsec:additional_sims}.
-MCMC convergence was investigated using the Gelman-Rubin Rhat statistic, and by traceplots (shown in \cref{appendix:add_sim}).